-To a sailor the Whitsundays is a slice of heaven on earth.
+To a sailor, the Whitsundays is a slice of heaven on earth.
 It is one of the most popular sailing locations.

-Located within the lagoons formed by the outer barrier reefs of the area are the 70 plus islands and cays that form what is known as the Whitsundays Island group or simply the Whitsundays.
+Located within the lagoons formed by the outer barrier reefs of the area are the 70 plus islands and cays that form what is known as the Whitsundays Island group or merely the Whitsundays.

 The group takes its name from the largest island in the group, Whitsunday Island.

 Technically the island takes its name from the Whitsunday Passage which was so named by James Cook as they sailed into it on Whitsunday in 1770.

 The largest islands are a part of an undersea mountain range while the cays are formed by wave action over top of the reefs.